OnTheDEX/xrpledger-token-data-api/README.md

 ![OnTheDex Logo](https://onthedex.live/onthedex_logo_simple.svg)

 ## About this API
 This API offers accurate and up-to-date token trading data for all tokens traded on the XRP Ledger DEX.
-It is accessible to anyone.
+The data source is the XRP Ledger itself.
+This API is accessible to anyone.
 Particular use cases might include:
 * Cryptocurrency Aggregator sites such as CMC, CoinGecko, LiveCoinWatch and others.
-Use this API to secure your data feed for any and all tokens traded on the XRP Ledger.
+Such sites can use this API to secure a data feed for any and all tokens traded on the XRP Ledger.
 * Projects needing specific token data such as trading volume, current price, or historic OHLC price data.
 * Personal projects eg. importation of token data into your portfolio tracking spreadsheets using Excel or Google Sheets, for example.